Do Jehovah’s Witnesses Have Rules About Dating?

 The heart, or inner person, is treacherous.
 (Jeremiah 17:9) It can lead a person to do things that he knows are wrong.
 To prevent their hearts from misleading them, couples who are dating can avoid being alone in tempting situations.
 They may choose to take such reasonable precautions as staying in the company of a wholesome group or a suitable chaperone.
-(Proverbs 28:26) Single Christians who are looking for a marriage mate recognize the risks of online dating sites, especially the risk of developing a relationship with a person whom one knows very little about.
+(Proverbs 28:26) Single Christians who are looking for a marriage mate recognize the risks of online dating sites, especially the risk of developing a relationship with a person whom one knows very little about.—Psalm 26:4.

 a Dating is part of some cultures but not of others.
 The Bible does not say that we need to date or that it is the only way to marriage.